Ever look back at your week, and wonder what happened?

 Do you keep a notebook or folder with blog post ideas?

-If you don’t, then you need to schedule 30 minutes for a brainstorming session first.
-Think about your ideal reader, and consider what problems you can solve for her.
-How can you help her be more productive, get happier, healthier, or wealthier?
+If you don’t, then schedule 30 minutes for a brainstorming session first.
+Think about your ideal reader, and consider what problems you can solve for them.
+How can you help them be more productive, happier, healthier, or wealthier?

 Write down at least 30 ideas in 30 minutes.
 Keep all your ideas on a list, and add ideas whenever people ask questions or provide useful comments.
 If you keep your eyes and ears open, you probably need to do a brainstorming session only once a year.
 You’ll hardly ever run out of ideas.